OutSystems/docs-product/src/building-apps/data/resources.md

 * **Deploy to Target Directory**: The resource is deployed to the sub-directory set in the Target Directory property, which is created under the deploy directory of the module.
     **Note:** Deploying to Target Directory is not applicable if you are using Library Modules.

+## Security considerations

+* Some resource files deployed to the Target Directory may be executed by IIS.
+This depends on how IIS is configured.

+* It's your responsibility to ensure that the included resource comes from a trustworthy source.

 <div class="info" markdown="1">

 Adding big resource files to your module may slow down the publish operation.